Browse All Online Publications

 Papadopoulou, Ioanna, and Leonard Muellner, eds., Poetry as Initiation: The Center for Hellenic Studies Symposium on the Derveni Papyrus.

-Parmegianni, Giovanni, editor, Between Thucydides and Polybius: The Golden Age of Greek Historiography.
+Parmegianni, Giovanni, ed., Between Thucydides and Polybius: The Golden Age of Greek Historiography.

 Parry, Milman, Les formules et la métrique d'Homère.

-Pepper, Timothy, editor, A Californian Hymn to Homer.
+Pepper, Timothy, ed., A Californian Hymn to Homer.

 Peradotto, John, Man in the Middle Voice: Name and Narration in the Odyssey (3.7 MB PDF download).